HedgerNINA/hotspotRL/METADATA.md

   2.8 Income

-  - Data source: We have been unable to source this data in a spatial data format.
+  - Data source: Income data is not readily accessible and was therefore omitted from this project.

   2.9 Land use